789ni812/imgdescriptor/README.md

 - ✅ **Debug System**: Comprehensive logging and monitoring
 - ✅ **Production Ready**: Optimized build with full test coverage
 - ✅ **Documentation**: Complete and up-to-date documentation
+- ✅ **Test Suite Robust**: All 463 tests passing with comprehensive coverage
+- ✅ **Audio System**: Fully functional with robust testing and error handling
 - 🚀 **Ready for Enhancement**: Solid foundation for future features

 The app is now ready for comprehensive testing, fine-tuning, and future enhancements!